apache/spark/UPDATING.md

 }
 ```

+## Airflow 1.10.11

+### Use NULL as default value for dag.description

+Now use NULL as default value for dag.description in dag table

+### Restrict editing DagRun State in the old UI (Flask-admin based UI)

+Before 1.10.11 it was possible to edit DagRun State in the `/admin/dagrun/` page
+ to any text.

+In Airflow 1.10.11+, the user can only choose the states from the list.

 ### Experimental API will deny all request by default.

 The previous default setting was to allow all API requests without authentication, but this poses security